tacticrealtime/creative-validator/README.md

 ### Feeds validation
 This utility cannot be used to make sure that external resources is not used in feeds.
 Feed can contain anything and it can be dynamic.
 Feed domain though (https://feed.trtm.io) is not included into wh

+# Security validation

+## Usage

+`security-validator [path]`

+Specify path to directory where creative is unzipped (manifest.json must be here).
+By default current path is used.

+## What it does

+Utility checks on given path javascript files for some basic security issues.

 # Full validation

 For running all included validators you can run the following command: